Achievable logoAchievable logo

 When investing in puts, the breakeven can be found using this formula:

-If ABC’s market price doesn’t fall too far below $75, the investor could make a profit.
+If ABC’s market price doesn’t fall too far below $75, the investor can still make a profit.
 For example:

 An investor goes short 1 ABC Sep 75 put @ $6.
 The market price falls to $74.
 What is the gain or loss?